BU-NU-CLOUD-F19/Curating_Log_Files/README.md

 * Provide an automated mechanism to collect logs from different source machines on MOC.
 * Have a log collector deployed on each source that reads systemd logs and forwards them to elasticsearch deployed on a destination machine where all the logs from different sources are collected and converged.
 * Provide visualization of the logs in Elasticsearch through Kibana.

+Some stretch goals are:
+* Get data out of Elasticsearch in order to be able to share it

 ## 2. Users/Personas Of The Project